Classic Motorcycle Build

 The story is told that Fonda had purchased four used Panheads from a police auction; a 1950, two 1951's, and a 1952 model.
 Both the Captain America bike and the Billy Bike were designed and built by motorcycle builder Ben Hardy.
 Peter Fonda met Hardy when he built the bike Fonda rode in The Wild Angels (1966).

-Dennis Hopper is interviewed in the documentary "History of the Chopper" and confirms that it was Hardy who built the bikes.
+Dennis Hopper was interviewed in the documentary "History of the Chopper" and confirms that it was Hardy who built the bikes.
 One of the people who worked on the bikes was Dan Haggerty, who later starred in the 1977 series 'The Life and Times of Grizzly Adams'.

 The Captain America Bike